 Leadership Team & Partners

-Tamera Breidenbach, Program Manager, CAP Program Manager, and Graduate Student, Department of Forest and Rangeland Stewardship
+Tamera Breidenbach, Former Program Manager, Graduate Student, Department of Forest and Rangeland Stewardship

-The CAP will advance its own strategic work and serve as a hub for diverse expertise campus-wide.
+The CAP advances its own strategic work and serve as a hub for diverse expertise campus-wide.
 We foresee focusing the CAP’s early efforts across five themes, based on the existing work of our team members: